guidovezzoni/smart-properties/README.md

   //[...]
 }
 ```
-Please note the properties have been renamed to accommodate the BuildConfig.java syntax.
+Please note the properties (key without any token) will be renamed to accommodate the BuildConfig.java naming convention.
 This can be avoided using the `keepPropertySyntax = true` setting.

 `BuildConfig.java` file can usually be found at the following location - although depending on the setup this might be different.